realA10001986/Time-Circuits-Display/README.md

 The alarm time can also quickly be set by typing 11hhMM (eg. 110645 for 6:45am, or 112300 for 11:00pm) and pressing ENTER, just like when setting a time travel destination time.
 (The weekday selection has still to be done via the keypad menu.)
 Keypad command 11 shows the currently set time and weekday selection briefly.

-Note that the alarm is recurring, ie it rings at the programmed time, unless disabled.
-Also note, as mentioned, that the alarm is by default relative to your actual *present time*, not the time displayed (eg after a time travel).
+The alarm is recurring, i.e. it rings daily at the programmed time, unless disabled.

+The alarm time is, by default, based on your actual local time, not the time displayed (eg after a time travel).
 It can, however, be configured to be based on the time displayed, in the Config Portal.

 *Important: The alarm will not sound when the keypad menu is active at the programmed alarm time.*